hpssjellis/hpssjellis/README.md

 # Top QR Codes

-# maker 100-eco
+## maker 100-eco
 (Cheaper version of my Maker100 course using the SeeedStudio XIAO-esp32s3 sense and rakwireless 2270 sticker tracker full Robotics Course)

 ![image](https://github.com/user-attachments/assets/338a123c-3949-42f2-8749-15cc498cfb4f)

+.

-# TinyMLjs
+## TinyMLjs
 Single web page that use webserial to do most of the Machine Learning work we use other sites to make ML work on microcontrollers.
 I have this working for the Nano33 Ble Sense, NiclaVision, RakWireless 2270 Sticker tracker.

 ![image](https://github.com/user-attachments/assets/616f480b-92ff-48f5-8c90-8a48b6976301)

+.

-# Portenta Pro Community Solutions Arduino Library
+## Portenta Pro Community Solutions Arduino Library
 You can just search for this is the arduino IDE to install it.
 Has over 100 examples presented in the maker100 robotics course using the PortentaH7 with Vision Shield

 ![image](https://github.com/user-attachments/assets/e24d9d69-874b-41c3-b419-2255826dc7e4)

+.

-# RocksettaTinyML Arduino Library
+## RocksettaTinyML Arduino Library
-Surprisingly usefull, small tensorflowLite library for the Arduno IDE.
-This time you need to download the zipped file from the github and install using Sketch-->include library --> add .zip Library).
+Surprisingly usefull, small tensorflowLite-micro library for the Arduno IDE.
+This time you need to download the zipped file from the github and install using ( Sketch-->include library --> add .zip Library).
 Very small and easy to use tensorflow micro library.
 Try the sine wave and view the plotter to see if it works on your microcontroller.

 ![image](https://github.com/user-attachments/assets/af0923ee-a68e-437b-81d1-3bd6961a93da)

+.